Use VPN and Smart DNS for free for 24 hours

 CactusVPN is just the solution you need.
 Our high-end VPN service offers military-grade encryption (AES) that will make sure no cybercriminals are keeping tabs on what you do on public WiFi.
 What’s more, we also offer access to strong VPN protocols (SoftEther, IKEv2, SSTP, OpenVPN) to boost your security even more.

-What’s more, once you do become a CactusVPN user, we’ll still have your back with a 30-day money-back guarantee.
+What’s more, once you do become a CactusVPN subscriber, we’ll still have your back with a 30-day money-back guarantee.

 If you really want to learn how to protect yourself on public WiFi, you need to take care of offline threats too.
 And one of the best ways to combat shoulder surfing is to use a privacy screen – a panel placed on your device’s screen to limit how much people can see from different angles.
 It’s easy to use, and it’s the perfect way to protect your privacy – especially when using WiFi in public, crowded areas.